1989chenguo/CloudComputingLabs/Lab2/README.md

 1. You can check that your HTTP server works by opening your web browser and going to the appropriate URL.
 [Note] IP 127.0.0.1 refers to the IP of local host.
 So you can use 127.0.0.1 to test your HTTP server on the same local machine.

 For example:

 <img src="src/index.png" alt="index page" title="index page" style="zoom:43%;" />

-2. You can also send HTTP requests with the curl program.
+You can also send HTTP requests with the curl program.
 An example of how to use curl is:

 `curl -i -X GET http://127.0.0.1:8888/index.html`

 For example:

 <img src="src/index_curl.png" alt="index page curl" title="index page curl" style="zoom:50%;" />

-3. If the request page is non-existent, your HTTP server should return a 404 Not Found error message.
+2. If the request page does not exist, your HTTP server should return a 404 Not Found error message.

 For example:

 <img src="src/get_404_curl.png" alt="not found page curl" title="not found curl" style="zoom:50%;" />